 Luke is a Wollongong based actor, director, independent theatrical producer and performance arts advocate.
 He has been involved in a long list of stage productions, ranging from mainstream to the abstract.
 Luke has been highly involved in producing theatre in the Illawarra region as well as Sydney.

-Luke is currently the Festival Director of Short+Sweet Illawarra which will launch in Wollongong in October 2018, and has previously worked with Short+Sweet Sydney as Production Manager and Head Stage Manager.
+Luke is the Executive Producer and Festival Director of Short+Sweet Illawarra which will launch in Wollongong in October 2018, and has previously worked with Short+Sweet Sydney as Production Manager and Head Stage Manager.
 He is the founder and producer of Playmates Illawarra – Wollongong’s annual improvisation sensation and is the producer for Black Box’s 24 Hour Theatre Project in both the Illawarra and Sydney.

 Luke directed Black Box’s Sydney and Illawarra Premiere of TRAINSPOTTING, which went on to achieve widespread critical acclaim, as did his production of Our Country’s Good at the Roo Theatre Company.